 For retirement savings, many experts suggest the 50/30/20 rule, in which you use 50% of your income (after taxes) for necessities, 30% for non-necessities (traveling, eating out, etc.) and set aside 20% for savings.

 If you follow this rule, it can help you in case of emergencies or large purchases—you’ll have 30% of each monthly paycheck that you can choose to save for a large purchase or use in case of an unexpected need.
 However you choose to start saving, if you have a nice little nest egg, you may be able to avoid taking out a personal loan altogether.

 4. Make sure you can afford the monthly payments

 Personal loans are so accessible these days that it’s easy to overlook the fact that you may not actually be able to repay the loan.
 If you take a loan and then aren’t able to make the payments, you’ll find yourself in a revolving cycle of debt that can be extremely hard to get out of.

 For example, you’ve dreamt for years about remodeling your kitchen, and your credit score is pretty good so you have the option to get a loan with low interest rates.
 But before you take that $20,000 loan, first you need to find out what your monthly repayment plan will be, and then assess whether you can afford it.
 If you don’t have the leeway of that 30% that you put aside for non-necessities each month, think twice before taking that loan.

-Or, if you can’t take another minute in your old, decrepit kitchen and feel like you need to redo it or else—make a plan of which expenses to cut out for the next x months so that you’ll be able to make the monthly payments.
+Or, if you do decide to redo it —make a plan for which expenses to cut out for the next x months so that you’ll be able to make the monthly payments.
 Possible expenses to cut out or reduce include: